 Catholic East Elementary School is a private middle school in Milwaukee.
-The principal of Catholic East Elementary School is Mrs. Gail Kraig, whose e-mail is firstname.lastname@example.org.
-255 students go to Catholic East Elementary School and identify as White, non-Hispanic; Multiracial; and Asian.
+The principal of Catholic East Elementary School is Mrs. Gail Kraig, who can be contacted at firstname.lastname@example.org.
+255 children attend Catholic East Elementary School and identify primarily as White, non-Hispanic; Multiracial; and Asian.
 The student to teacher ratio at Catholic East Elementary School is 9:1.
 Hartford Avenue University School is one of the nearest middle schools.

 - Ceramics sculpture

 - Computer arts

 This school has been a great change for my son.
 He is in the primary grades and absolutely loves the school.
 I like how they push him to do his best and they challenge him to keep him interested in school